Skip to content

 4. Less Strain on Shared Laundry

-Removing bed and bath linens from residential machines helps reduce congestion, equipment wear, and laundry room pressure.
-That benefits all residents, including those not enrolled in the linen program.
+Removing bed and bath linens from residential machines helps reduce congestion, equipment wear, and laundry room pressure, benefiting all residents.

 5. Greater Sustainability

-A managed linen model consolidates water, energy, and detergent usage compared to individual in-unit washing.
+A managed linen model consolidates water, energy, and detergent usage compared to individual unit washing.
 Professional laundering cycles are more efficient per load than residential machines, reducing overall resource consumption across high-density communities.

 6. Lower Operational Burden